 Turn off the TV—especially at mealtimes.
 Television advertising can be a big challenge to your child's good nutrition.
 Four- and five-year-olds are easily influenced by ads for unhealthy foods like sugary cereals, fast food, and sweets.
 The best way to avoid this is put in place a "media curfew" at mealtime and bedtime, putting all devices away or plugging them into a charging station for the night.

 Teach table manners.
 At this age, your child should be ready to learn basic table

 manners.
-By age four, he’ll no longer grip his fork or spoon in his fist, because now he’s able to hold them like an adult.
-With instruction, he also can learn the proper use of a table knife.
-You can teach him other table manners as well, such as not talking with his mouth full, using his napkin instead of his sleeve to wipe his mouth, and not reaching across another person's plate.
-While it's necessary to explain these rules, it's much more important to model them; he’ll behave as he sees the rest of the family behaving.
-He’ll also develop better table manners if you have a family custom of eating together.
-So make at least one meal a day a special and pleasant family time, and have your child set the table or help in some other way in the meal preparation.
+By age four, he or she will no longer grip the fork or spoon in his or her fist and be able to hold them like an adult.
+With your help, he or she can begin learning the proper use of a table knife.
+You can also teach other table manners, such as not talking with a full mouth, using a napkin, and not reaching across another person's plate.
+While it's necessary to explain these rules, it's much more important to model them.
+Your child will watch to see how the rest of the family is behaving and follow their lead.
+It's easier to develop table manners if you have a family custom of eating together.
+Make at least one meal a day a special and pleasant family time.
+Have your child set the table or help in some other way in preparing the meal.